edgarcosta/amortizedHGM/README.md

 Available at [arXiv:2005.13640](https://arxiv.org/abs/2005.13640)
  and appeared in the proceedings of the 2020 Algorithmic Number Theory Symposium

+ and
+ - **Hypergeometric L-functions in average polynomial time, II** by Edgar Costa, Kiran Kedlaya and David Roe

 Note: the previous version of the code was not a pip package, and can be found [here](https://github.com/edgarcosta/amortizedHGM/tree/arxiv/2005.13640).

 # Install